ilyessalmi/My-IT-Portfolio/README.md

 <!-- ABOUT ME SECTION -->
 ## 👨‍💻 About Me

+## 👨‍💻 About Me

 <img src="profile.jpg" align="right" width="150" style="border-radius: 50%;">

 I am a resilient and technical IT professional with a unique dual background in **Cloud Infrastructure** and **Data Engineering**.

 My journey began with hands-on IT support in Prague, managing Microsoft 365 for a growing business.
-Seeking to deepen my technical capabilities, I completed an intensive **Data Engineer Bootcamp (RNCP Level 7)**, mastering Python, SQL, and ETL pipelines.
+Seeking to deepen my technical capabilities, I completed an intensive **Data Engineer Bootcamp (RNCP Level 7)**, where I built end-to-end ETL pipelines using **Python** and **SQL**.
 I have now converged these skills to specialize as a **Cloud & Systems Administrator**.

-I distinguish myself from other admins by using my data coding background to create superior **automation scripts**, robust **PowerShell/Python workflows**, and deep **log analysis**.
+I distinguish myself from other admins by using my data coding background to create **efficient automation scripts**, perform **robust troubleshooting**, and handle complex **log analysis**.

 *   **Location:** Paris, France (Open to Remote/Hybrid)
 *   **Languages:** English (Advanced), French (Native/Fluent), Arabic (Literary), Czech (Basic)